-Ways to save money $$$
+Ways to Save Money $$$

 Ridiculous Ways to Save Money

 Many people seriously under-estimate ways they can save money without even realizing it.
-Americans are wasteful by nature and it’s such a shame when you see not only our poor, but the poor of the world suffering, people that are not even lucky enough to have running water.
+Americans are wasteful by nature and it’s such a shame when you see not only our poor but the poor of the world suffering, people that are not even lucky enough to have running water.
 I’ve compiled a list of ways my household saves money in ridiculous ways.
 We do these things for many reasons.
-If you are cheap and frugal, chances are you get a “kick” out of saving, or finding deals, like I do.
+If you are cheap and frugal, chances are you get a “kick” out of saving, or finding deals, as I do.
 That’s one reason we do these things.
 Another reason is to teach our kids to not be wasteful and appreciate the things they do have.
-It cuts cost on things we don’t want to always buy, and I’m mostly talking about the wasteful “throw-away” products.
+It cuts costs on things we don’t want to always buy, and I’m mostly talking about the wasteful “throw-away” products.
 These are some additional things you can do besides the obvious like switching light bulbs, adding faucet filters, turning off lights, unplugging appliances when not in use, etc… My husband first thought I was insane when I started doing some of these things, but he quickly joined in and I believe he is thankful to not have a “high-maintenance” wife.
 And as odd as it sounds, we have fun doing these things.

 Fire your cable provider